canopy-network/deployments/monitoring-stack/README.md

 #### Permission migration issues Loki/prometheus/grafana

 After fix  `fix/loki-prometheus` as node runner you are required to stop your stack and run  `make fix_perm` to assign default user ID permissions to loki/prom/grafana

+It will probably require `sudo make fix_perm` depending on your setup